-AEL offers a wide range of specialist property insurance products, all of which are currently underwritten by coverholder-MGAs.
+AEL offers a range of specialist property insurance products, all of which are currently underwritten by coverholder-MGAs.
 Although AEL remains a small player in the overall property insurance sector, it is established in a number of smaller sub-segments of the market such as caravan, residential let (commercial and retail), tenants' contents, and unoccupied property insurance.
 AEL also writes commercial property insurance covering predominantly small to medium size commercial premises and targeted at a mixture of retail and SME commercial customers.
-AEL is, however, close to launching products on a Direct / Reinsurance basis writing predominately excess of loss commercial Property business for Corporate Customers.

-The majority of AEL's customers are based in the UK with currently only 2 Coverholders having no UK business.
+The majority of AEL's customers are based in the UK with currently only 2 binders in other EEA territories.